Evaluation, Reporting, Recordkeeping and Closeout

 Federal grant awards have very specific requirements regarding the closeout of a grant, including record retention, equipment and supply inventory, final expenditures and final reporting.
-Prior to the end of your grant period (usually four to six months in advance of the grant end date), Toni will provide a summary closeout form to help guide you through the process, and she will remain a resource to help you ensure that all closeout obligations have been met.
+Prior to the end of your grant period (usually four to six months in advance of the grant end date), the Grants Department will provide a summary closeout form to help guide you through the process, and she will remain a resource to help you ensure that all closeout obligations have been met.